-Strop agrees to $11.85 million, 2-year contract with Cubs
+Strop agrees to deal adding $6.35M in guaranteed money

 MESA, Ariz.
-(AP) -- The Chicago Cubs and reliever Pedro Strop have agreed to an $11.85 million, two-year contract that includes a club option for 2019.
+(AP) -- The Chicago Cubs and reliever Pedro Strop have agreed to a contract adding $6.35 million in guaranteed money through 2018, a deal that includes a club option for 2019.

-The deal announced Friday supersedes a $5.5 million, one-year agreement from earlier this month.

 Strop went 2-2 with a 2.85 ERA in 54 appearances last year, helping Chicago win the World Series for the first time since 1908.
 Strop, known for wearing his hat off to the side, and ace right-hander Jake Arrieta were acquired in the same July 2013 trade with Baltimore.